 - Refrigerate for 30 minutes before serving.
 Will keep for 2-3 days refrigerated in a sealed container.

-- Black beans and black eyed peas can be substituted with any other beans.
+- Black beans and black eyed peas can be substituted with any other cooked beans.

-- Cowboy caviar can be made the day before, and is best served within a day of preparing.
+- Cowboy caviar can be made a day ahead, and is best served within a day of preparing.
 Will keep for 2-3 days in the refrigerator.

 - Fresh corn, or frozen, thawed corn is recommended.
 If your corn is still frozen, feel free to toss it straight into the salad, as long as you're not serving it immediately.
 The small kernels of corn thaw quickly.